asimi003/Students-Choice-of-Learning/README.md

 ## Description

-Created hypothesis based on gathered data from created surveys about the correlation between whether students perform better for in-person or remote courses and many different categories & completed pearson & chi-squared correlation tests to test if there were any correlations & created graphical representations of our findings & analyzed them.
+Created hypothesis based on gathered data from created surveys about the correlation between whether students perform better for in-person or remote courses and many different categories and completed pearson and chi-squared correlation tests to test if there were any correlations and created graphical representations of our findings and analyzed them.